 You may choose to either itemize individual non-business deductions or claim the standard deduction for your filing status, whichever provides the greater tax benefit.
 In the case of married individuals filing separate returns, one spouse may itemize only if the other spouse itemizes.
-If one spouse claims the standard deduction on a separate return, the other must claim the standard deduction.
-You cannot take the standard deduction if your spouse itemizes deductions.
+You cannot take the standard deduction if your spouse takes itemized deductions.

-- State income taxes, or any other taxes allowed for federal purposes in lieu of state income tax, including taxes withheld on Mississippi gaming winnings, are not deductible on your itemized deductions schedule.
-See the instructions for Schedule A, Itemized Deductions, on page 14 - Losses incurred at Mississippi gaming establishments are not deductible on your Mississippi itemized deduction schedule. - Married individuals having separate income and filing a combined return may divide their itemized deductions in any amount between them.
+State income taxes, or any other taxes allowed for federal purposes in lieu of state income tax, including taxes withheld on Mississippi gaming winnings, are not deductible on your itemized deductions schedule.
+See the instructions for Schedule A, Itemized Deductions, on page

+- Losses incurred at Mississippi gaming establishments are not deductible on your Mississippi itemized deduction schedule. - Married individuals having separate income and filing a combined return may divide their itemized deductions in any amount between them.